SixLabors/docs/articles/imagesharp.web/gettingstarted.md

 ```

 Relative paths are resolved against the application content root.
 If your app does not define a web root, set both `ProviderRootPath` and `CacheRootPath` explicitly.

+Keep source storage and cache storage conceptually separate.
+The provider root is where original images come from.
+The cache root is disposable derived output and can usually be cleared, rebuilt, or moved to cheaper storage without losing source assets.
+In clustered deployments, choose cache storage that matches your invalidation and sharing requirements.

 ## Next Steps